redbadger/crux/docs/src/getting_started/core.md

 - Copy over the [shared_types](https://github.com/redbadger/crux/tree/master/examples/simple_counter/shared_types)
-  folder from the counter example.
+  folder from the simple_counter example.

 - Add the shared types crate to the workspace in the `/Cargo.toml` file at the monorepo root.
 It should look something like this: